TN 6 (03-17)

 C. Policy – only incorrect determinations can be reopened and revised

-Generally, only determinations or decisions that were incorrect when made can be reopened and revised.
-Except as noted in SI 04070.010C.1. through SI 04070.010C.3., a correct determination or decision cannot be reopened and revised merely because the circumstances on which it was based changed at a later time if the changes do not affect the period covered by the determination or decision.
-A determination or decision may have appeared correct based on the available evidence at the time it was made.
-If it is later shown that it was incorrect when made; e.g., through introduction of new and material evidence, it can be reopened and revised.
+Generally, we reopen and revise determinations or decisions that were incorrect when made.
+A correct determination or decision cannot be reopened and revised merely because the circumstances on which we based it changed at a later time with respect to a period different than the period covered by the determination or decision, except as noted in SI 04070.010C.1. through SI 04070.010C.3. in this section.
+A determination or decision may have appeared correct based on the evidence available at the time we made it.
+If it is later shown that it was incorrect when we made the determination or decision; for example, through introduction of new and material evidence, we can reopen and revise it.

 1. Exceptions: N17, N18 denials

-NOTE: Claims denied N18 for failure to provide SSA with permission to contact financial institutions should not be considered an exception since giving permission is a requirement for SSI eligibility as of 11/18/2006 (see SI 00515.001 - Requirement to Give Permission to Contact Financial Institutions).
+NOTE: We should not consider claims denied N18 for failure to provide SSA with permission to contact financial institutions an exception since giving permission is a requirement for SSI eligibility as of 11/18/2006 (see Requirement to Give Permission to Contact Financial Institutions, SI 00515.001).

-For additional information on Reestablishing Eligibility see SI 02301.205 – Suspension and Reestablishing Eligibility.
+For additional information on Reestablishing Eligibility, see Suspension and Reestablishing Eligibility, SI 02301.205.

 2. Exception: changes of position